 Placement for families who need counseling services is also part of the program.

-A family interview and FEMA (Federal Emergency Management Agency) Screening will take place at a location designated by assessor.
+A family interview and FEMA (Federal Emergency Management Agency) assessment will take place with a Youth Firesetter Intervention Specialist at a location designated by the assessor.
 This may be a fire station or the home/living environment of the youth who has exhibited fire setting/play activity.
 As many family members as possible are recommended to attend.

 If your child has been issued a citation by a fire agency you may be allowed to enter a process by which the citation can be dismissed or not issued.
 This process can be initiated by the Fire Investigator or the Juvenile Probation Department.
 If the Fire Investigator initiates Diversion then this step must occur at the time the citation is issued.
 If you do not complete the program, it will go back to the Fire Investigator who may send the citation to Juvenile Probation.
 If a youth is cited directly to Juvenile Probation then that agency has the option to identify a low level offender and divert them to an educational program (ie. YFP) in lieu of a more serious punishment.

-Families attend a two session fire safety academy.
-It is recommended that all family members attend the academy.
+FFBI YFP provides an academy structured course and it is recommended that all family members attend the academy.
 The academy is conducted at various times throughout the year at different locations.
 The academy is broken up into age appropriate classes for the youths and there is different curriculum for each class.
-The parents are in their own group as well where they attend informational training seminars.
+The parents/caregivers are in their own group as well where they attend informational training seminars.

-The academy provides many educational tools as well as presents guest speakers from various fire departments, probation, UC Davis Burn Center, Shriners & Mental Health.
+The academy provides many educational tools as well as presents guest speakers from various fire departments, probation, UC Davis Burn Center & Mental Health.

 Information regarding your family’s ability to pay or insurance medical benefits information may need to be produced to determine if there will be any cost for counseling services provided by the firesetter program.

-After completing the fire safety academy and/or counseling, the firesetter program may contact the parent/ guardian to determine the status of your child’s behavior in regards to the following:
+After completing the fire safety academy and/or counseling, the firesetter program may contact the parent/caregiver to determine the status of your child’s behavior in regards to the following: